hyperstack-org/website/Readme.md

 ### Setting up a local clone to deploy

-**You need to be a member of the Heroku account to be able to deploy, so if you are not then these instructions will not work for you**
+**You need to be a member of the Hyperstack Heroku account to be able to deploy, so if you are not then these instructions will not work for you.
+If you would like to participate please reach out in Gitter**

-#### Setup the staging instance (edge)
+#### Setup the staging instance
-+ clone the repo, checkout edge
++ clone the repo
-+ `heroku git:remote -a hyperstack-website-edge` - this will add the remote
++ `heroku git:remote -a hyperstack-website-staging` - this will add the remote
-+ `git remote rename heroku heroku-staging` - this will rename the heroku remote heroku-edge
++ `git remote rename heroku heroku-staging` - this will rename the heroku remote heroku-staging

-#### Setup the production instance (mster)
+#### Setup the production instance
 + clone the repo, checkout master
 + `heroku git:remote -a hyperstack-website` - this will add the remote
-+ `git remote rename heroku heroku-production` - this will rename the heroku remote heroku-edge
++ `git remote rename heroku heroku-production` - this will rename the heroku remote heroku-production

 ### Deploying to staging.hyperstack.org
 + `git push heroku-staging master` - the master is confusing, but basically its saying to deploy to the Heroku master (not the local master branch)

 ### Deploying to hyperstack.org (production)
 + `git push heroku-production master`
++ Remember - if you break it, you fix it!

 ## Contributing